section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/flex-content-first.png)

 We specify the child item of the container and determine its position.
-That's what we mean by referring to flex as content-based.
+That's what we mean by referring to Flexbox as content-based.

 On the other hand, we can implement the same using CSS Grid.
 The header is one dimensional, and Flexbox is perfect for doing this, but we can do that with CSS Grid instead to differentiate between layout and content.